carlosadelavega/code-solutions/DataLemur.md

 # DataLemur SQL Challenges
 ### [DataLemur](https://datalemur.com) is a code challenge website made by Nick Singh.
 It hosts SQL and DS interview questions you can practice to improve your skills before applying to positions (or just to keep yourself sharp).
+Problems are grouped by difficulty and listed in the order I solved them.

 ## Easy